cogcompneuro/docs/docs/2025/Proceedings/Author response guidelines.md

 ### Release of reviews

-Reviewers were instructed to submit reviews by March 31st, AoE.
+Reviewers were instructed to submit reviews by [reviews-due], AoE.
 This was followed by a 2-day period in which missing reviews were completed by emergency reviewers so that each Proceedings submission received at least 3 quality reviews.
-Reviews were released to authors on **April 3rd**.
+Reviews were released to authors on **[reviews-released]**.

 ### Review content